muzammil7777/muzammil7777/README.md

-# 👋 Hi, I'm Muzammil
+# 👋 Hi, I'm Muzammil, but you can call me Muzu

 **`📱🚀 Passionate iOS Developer Turning Ideas into Reality 🌟`**